Frequently Asked Questions

 If the money changer receives the payment before 12 noon, you will get the currency delivered the same day itself.
 If same day delivery is not possible for some reason, it would be intimated to the customer beforehand itself and the delivery would be made the next day.

 Any valid photo ID proof such as Passport/Aadhar/Voters ID/Driving License and PAN card.
 Passport and PAN card are mandatory for transactions above Rs.25000.
 For forex sell transactions above USD 5,000 or it’s equivalent in others currencies, foreigners/NRIs have to produce the currency declaration form (CDF) form which can be obtained from Airport Customs Authorities.

 10. Is Pan card necessary for selling forex?

-Most of the stores insist on receiving a copy of the PAN card.
-If the exchange is above 25000 INR then PAN card is mandatory.
+Most of the money changers or banks insist on receiving a copy of the PAN card.
+If the exchange is above 50000 INR then PAN card is mandatory.

 11. Should the person be present to do the forex transaction?